krebernisak/resume/resume-long.md

 I have been writing code, running servers and experimenting with new software since 2004.
 Most recently the majority of code I have written has been in Java and JavaScript, but I have experience in many other languages and technologies.
 I am a full-stack developer interested in designing and building scalable distributed systems as well as usable mobile and web clients.

 *
-    - Proficient in Java and JavaScript
+    - Proficient in Java, JavaScript and Solidity
-    - Some experience in Solidity, Kotlin/Swift, Python and familiar with C, C++, C#, MATLAB, Ruby and many others
+    - Some experience in Kotlin/Swift, Python and familiar with C, C++, C#, MATLAB, Ruby and many others
     - Well experienced in building applications for the Android platform
     - Web technologies (HTML5, CSS3, SVG, DOM, AJAX, REST, SOAP, WSDL, JSON, XML)
     - Relational databases and object-relational mapping (SQL, Hibernate, JDO, JPA)
-    - Non-Relational databases (Firebase, Redis, ElasticSearch, Blockchain)
+    - Non-Relational databases (Blockchain, Firebase, Redis, ElasticSearch)
     - General knowledge of cryptography and network security
     - Tools: Git, Mercurial, Gradle, Maven, Ant, UNIX/Linux
     - Object-oriented design, Domain Driven Design, Test Driven Design, Functional programming